lftp(1) General Commands Manual lftp(1)

 dns:name (string)

-address.
-The host name alias is used as the setting closure, the substituted name or
+dress.
+The host name alias is used as the setting closure, the substituted name or IP

 file:charset (string)